 Between the Atlantic in the west and the Mediterranean in the east, lies some of the prettiest hidden towns of Spain.
-If you are visiting or living in Andalucia, southern Spain, you cannot miss a trip to “pueblos blancos”, also known as white villages.
+If you are visiting or living in Andalucia, southern Spain, you cannot miss a road trip through the “pueblos blancos”, also known as white villages.
 We stopped at the tourism office in Seville right behind the Cathedral to get some maps.
 We had a GPS in the car but always good to have a good old fashioned map in hand, the tourism office gave us one marked “Route of the Pueblos Blancos or White Villages”

-Our itinerary was Seville – Arcos de la Frontera – Grazalema – Ronda – Granada.
+Our itinerary was Seville – Arcos de la Frontera – Grazalema – Ronda – Granada

-Our estimate for the drive was –
+Our estimate for the drive was:

 Seville to Arcos de la Frontera – 1 hour